bensurman/angular-screenmatch/README.md

 }
 ```

 Just remember that `is` will not update if the screen is resized.
-It may be more practical to use either `bind` or `once`.

 ## How resize events are handled
 A single event listener is added to `$window` which broadcasts resize events using `$rootScope.$broadcast`.
 The broadcast is wrapped in an `$interval` with a configurable debounce setting, to delay firing it when the window resizes.